tfeist12/Obsidian/HPE Notes/Charan Q&A.md

 **Wednesday 10/29/25**
+- Communication Improvements
+	- First time I've ever had direct communication with you.
+Perhaps doing a meeting like this more often would be useful
 - Does the current R3 timeline account for the QA layoffs teams recently saw?
 	- We lost the closest person we had to a networking expert as well as someone primarily focused on test automation creation so this will slow our progress
 - It has been made clear in all hands meetings that HPE's goal is to approach a 70% India and 30% US employee split whereas cluster services is the opposite split.